Mark Gerretsen: Federal politics

 Gerretsen was first elected as a Member of Parliament in the 2015 federal election, replacing first-term Liberal MP Ted Hsu, who chose not to seek re-election.
 Gerretsen defeated Conservative candidate Andy Brooke by over 21,000 votes and earned 55.37% of the ballots cast.

-In his first term in federal office, Gerretsen served on the Standing Committee for National Defense, and was elected as Chair of the Ontario Liberal Caucus.
+In his first term in federal office, Gerretsen served on the Standing Committee for National Defence, and was elected as Chair of the Ontario Liberal Caucus.
 Gerretsen was also a member of the Standing Committee on the Environment and Sustainable Development for two and a half years.

 Throughout 2015–2019, Gerretsen was able to obtain federal funding for many initiatives in Kingston and the Islands.
 Some of these investments included $1 million for Breakwater Park and Gord Downie Pier, $42 million for public transit, $31 million for new ferry vessels and $60 million for the Third Crossing.

 Gerretsen's Private Members Bill, Bill C-243, The National Maternity Assistance Program Strategy, aimed to introduce amendments to the Employment Insurance Act to create a national maternity assistance program for women who are unable to work during their pregnancy and was based on the first-hand experience of a constituent in his riding.
 Gerretsen's Private Members Bill was introduced to the House of Commons on February 26, 2016.
 After passing second and third reading in Parliament, on October 26 and June 14, 2017, respectively, Gerretsen's Private Members Bill was brought to the Senate for first reading on June 14, 2017.
 When Parliament dissolved in the summer of 2019, Bill C-243 was at the Senate for third reading.

 Gerretsen supports many Liberal policies, but sometimes voices his concerns with the direction the government takes on various files.
 As a strong environmental proponent, Gerretsen openly spoke against the Government's decision to expand the Kinder Morgan pipeline.
 In June 2018, Mark was one of three Liberal MPs who voted in favour of a motion proposed by the New Democratic Party to stop the project.

-In 2019, Mark was re-elected as Member of Parliament.
-Currently, Gerretsen is a member of the Standing Committee on Procedure and House Affairs and continues to be the Chair of the Ontario Liberal Caucus.
+In 2019, Gerretsen was re-elected as Member of Parliament.
+Currently, Gerretsen is Parliamentary Secretary to the Leader of the Government in the House of Commons (Senate), as well as a member of the Standing Committee on Procedure and House Affairs.